Once you have setup all your CNC

 many of these characters cannot be types at the keyboard)

-as different CNC can require different sequences.
+characters as different CNC can require different sequences.

 You can setup data packet delays of up to 500ms between each